qubic/docs.qubic.org/docs/learn/aigarth.md

 ## What's on the Horizon?

-Aigarth is dependent on Qubic, and the development milestones will be more explicit once Qubic is running.
 With its unique approach to solving AI problems, Aigarth represents a fascinating combination of distributed computing and artificial intelligence.